JIKASSA/terminaldaw/README.md

 **Control Ableton Live from the terminal.
 No DAW interaction required.**

-Built by Joshua VanZanella — March 2026.
+Built by Joshua Vanzanella — March 2026.

 ---